Van driver seriously injured and three more taken to hospital after head-on smash on A422

 Police believe a white van heading towards Farthinghoe veered onto the wrong side of the road near to Steane Park Garden and collided with another white Ford travelling in the opposite direction.

-A spokesman for Northamptonshire Police said: "The male driver of the second Transit was taken to University Hospital Coventry with serious injuries, which are not thought to be life-threatening.
+A spokesman for Northamptonshire Police Serious Collision Investigation Unit said: "The male driver of the second Transit was taken to University Hospital Coventry with serious injuries, which are not thought to be life-threatening.

 "The other driver, and one passenger from each vehicle, were also taken to hospital as a precaution."